sfeir-open-source/sfeir-school-rxjs/docs/markdown/05-factory-subject/04-side-effects.md

 ##==##

-# Side effet of sharable
+# Side effect of shareable

 <br><br>

-**Side Effect** represent operator that don't touch the stream but execute some external operations.
+**Side Effect** represents operator that don't touch the stream but execute some external operations.
 For example, `tap` is a side effect operator.

 ##==##

 <!-- .slide: class="two-column-layout" -->

-# Side effet of sharable
+# Side effect of shareable

 ##--##